• Home

 Discipline 4 (D4): Root cause analysis

-Perform failure analysis and investigations to determine the root cause of the problem.
-Keep records of all root cause analysis that have been conducted.
+Perform failure analysis and investigations to determine root cause(s).
+Keep records of all analysis performed.
+Choose tools that fit the problem:

 • Fishbone (Ishikawa) diagram

-• 5-Why
+• 5-Whys

 • Root cause statement